MaaSecLab/BigSister/README_Mads.md

 ---

 All modules are now wired together through `main.py`, providing a clear metadata “scraper → parser → output” flow for images and files.

+After testing:

+All core scrapers (EXIF via ExifTool/Pillow, Zsteg, Binwalk) and their Python wrappers are fully implemented and parsed by the unified regex-based parser, and the main entrypoint chains EXIF → Steghide → Binwalk with CLI/GUI options.
+Only the Steghide wrapper still needs its flag syntax aligned under WSL before it behaves correctly.